sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/rest_api/basic.md

 }
 ```

-After you run the pipeline, dlt will keep track of the last `created_at` from all the posts fetched and use it as the `created_since` parameter in the next request.
+After you run the pipeline, data_load_tool will keep track of the last `created_at` from all the posts fetched and use it as the `created_since` parameter in the next request.
 So in our case, the next request will be made to `https://api.example.com/posts?created_since=2024-01-28` to fetch only the new posts created after `2024-01-28`.

 Let's break down the configuration.

 1. We explicitly set `data_selector` to `"results"` to select the list of posts from the response.
-This is optional; if not set, dlt will try to auto-detect the data location.
+This is optional; if not set, data_load_tool will try to auto-detect the data location.
 2. We define the `created_since` parameter as an incremental parameter with the following fields:

 ```py